Carroll Senior High School: Football

 Since 1987, the Southlake Carroll Dragons football team has been one of the premier high school programs in Texas.
-In the 37 seasons between 1987 and 2022, the team has reached the state quarterfinals 23 times, the final four six times, the finals twice, and won the state championship eight times, posting an overall record 440-69-2 in that time.
+In the 37 seasons between 1987 and 2022, the team has reached the state quarterfinals 26 times, the final four 19 times, the finals 11 times, and won the state championship eight times, posting an overall record 440-69-2 in that time.
 Several final season national rankings, including MaxPreps and CalPreps, listed Carroll as the number one team in the nation in 2004, 2005, and 2006.
 Nine players from Carroll have played professionally in the NFL.